abelsj60/my-site/app/data/the-story/story-chapter-three.md

 The young man's room twinkled one morning.

 Dust, scattered high by a broom, was catching the sun's pale winter light.
-The quiet was soon pierced by the hollow ring of the broom brushing metal.
+The quiet was soon pierced by the hollow ring of the broom as it brushed metal.

 The young man knelt to grab it.

-"I forgot about you," he said, twice tracing the lamp's dusty etchings with a finger.
-Something about the motion made him feel light and excited.
+"I forgot about you," he said, twice tracing its dusty etchings with a finger.

-He was right to be giddy.
+The motion made him feel strangely giddy.

+His instinct was true.

-Reality began to glitch.
-Clear red rays shot between particles of dust, drawing a giant Jinn into view.
-"You've forgotten my secret," it boomed.
+Reality glitched.
+Clear blue rays began shooting between particles of dust, drawing a giant Jinni into view.

-Menace filled the room.
-Impulse pulled the young man toward bedsheets while pride kept him still.
+"You've forgotten me," it boomed.

-"I have not," he said, memory stirring.
-"I've rubbed you twice, I've released your might!"
+"I have not," the young man shot back, holding his wits together just long enough to remember something.
+"I've rubbed your lamp twice, I've released your might!"

-The logic seemed sound, but the Jinn was unmoved.
-Blue sparks began dancing around the mysterious creature.
-So the young man raised his fists, ready for a fight he couldn't win, but wouldn't duck.
+The Jinni smiled terribly.

+Menace filled the room as blue sparks danced around the monstrous creature.

 All seemed lost.
-And then—

-A little fairy blurred to an unexpected stop between them.

-She yelled at the Jinn, banging its nose with a tiny fist.
-The Jinn, at first amazed, roared with laughter.
-The young man stared slack jawed at the impossible sight.
+The young man tensed for an unwinnable fight.

+And then, a small blur raced through the air between them.
+The little sprite's flight ended with a magical punch to the Jinni's nose.

+Its face tightened and scrunched.

+The young man — who'd watched with slack-jawed amazement — expected the Jinni's anger to slither through the room.
+But, it roared with laughter instead, delighted by the little fairy who hovered eye level to scream at it.

+The young man was suddenly filled with good cheer.

-A strong purple glow suddenly lit the lamp, which lay forgotton on the floor.
+It warmed him, and a strong purple glow burst forth from the gold lamp that lay forgotten on the floor.
+The colorful light drenched the world in magic.

-It charged the room with possibility, filling the young man with hopes and dreams of anything and everything.
-This was magic.

-The Jinn drank it in — slaking an almost unquenchable thirst — then struck hands together.
-Sleep came to the young man as time shattered and crashed to the floor.
-He was startled awake hours later by the rumble of thunder.
+The Jinni drank of it deeply, then struck massive hands together.
+Time shattered and crashed to the floor, pulling the young man down to sleep beside it.
+Hours later, he was awakened by the tumultuous rumble of thunder.

-A coding school Web site glowed on the computer beside him.
+The Web site for a coding school glowed on the laptop beside him.

-Fate, ever changing, was sealed anew.
+Fate — never truly frozen — had knocked.